Scalable GPU & AI Hardware Systems

 Active

 Enabling AI models to adapt continuously on mobile GPUs and IoT-class devices without exceeding strict memory, latency, energy, and thermal budgets.
-Our work restructures learning algorithms and system execution to reduce redundant computation, freeze or prune low-value work, and preserve responsiveness as edge environments evolve.

 Edge Computing On-Device Learning Self-Supervised Learning Hardware-Software Co-design Efficient Inference